MesfinD/hpc-bash/_episodes/12-scheduler.md

 Schedulers like TORQUE also have a special comment used to denote special scheduler-specific options.
-Though these comments differ from scheduler to scheduler, TORQUE's special comment is `#qsub`.
+Though these comments differ from scheduler to scheduler, Slurm's special comment is `#sbatch`.
-Anything following the `#qsub` comment is interpreted as an instruction to the scheduler.
+Anything following the `#sbatch` comment is interpreted as an instruction to the scheduler.

 Let's illustrate this by example.
 By default, a job's name is the name of the script, but the `-J` option can be used to change the name of a job.

-Submit the following job (`qsub example-job.sh`):
+Submit the following job (`sbatch example-job.sh`):

 ```
 #!/bin/bash